Updated: May 23, 2022

-Ever felt like you’re winging it?
+Ever felt like you might be winging it?
 That you’re not good enough?
+That you don't belong?
 That your success is just luck?
 That you’re going to get found out at any moment?

 But this isn’t just a female complaint; there are many men out there who also experience this sort of self-doubt and limiting beliefs.